 - Electrical clearances between CO2 systems and live parts

 - Wintergreen odorizer to warn of CO2 release

 - Pneumatic time delay (NFPA 2015)

-You can download NFPA 12 and access section 3.4 for free on the NFPA website.
+You can download NFPA 12 and access section 3.4 on the NFPA website.
 Although CO2 has many great firefighting attributes, its inherent danger to worker safety has many looking to alternative methods that offer equal suppression and minimal life safety threats.